Frankfurt cases: Principle of alternate possibilities

-Traditionally, compatibilists (defenders of the compatibility of free will and determinism, like A. J. Ayer, Walter Terence Stace, and Daniel Dennett) reject premise two, arguing that, properly understood, free will is not incompatible with determinism.
-According to the traditional compatibilist analysis of free will, an agent is free to do otherwise when he would have done otherwise had he wanted to do otherwise.
-Agents may possess free will, according to the conditional analysis, even if determinism is true.
-Critics point out that compatibilists are making a circular argument here: An agent is free if an agent is free.
-The incompatibilists believe that free will refers to genuine (e.g., absolute, ultimate) alternate possibilities for beliefs, desires, or actions, rather than merely counterfactual ones.
+Traditionally, compatibilists (defenders of the compatibility of free will and causal determinism, like A. J. Ayer, Walter Terence Stace, and Daniel Dennett) reject premise two.
+On a compatibilist analysis, an agent could have done otherwise just in case the counterfactual conditional 'if the agent had wanted to do otherwise, then they would have done otherwise' is true.
+Importantly, this counterfactual conditional can be true without causal determinism being false.
+Therefore, an agent could have done otherwise without causal determinism being false.
+Thus, 2. is false.
+Incompatibilists reject the counterfactual conditionals analysis of alternate possibilities.

 Frankfurt's objection

-From the PAP definition "a person is morally responsible for what he has done only if he could have done otherwise", Frankfurt infers that a person is not morally responsible for what he has done if he could not have done otherwise – a point with which he takes issue: our theoretical ability to do otherwise, he says, does not necessarily make it possible for us to do otherwise.
+From the PAP definition "a person is morally responsible for what they have done only if they could have done otherwise", Frankfurt infers that a person is not morally responsible for what they have done if they could not have done otherwise – a point with which he takes issue: our theoretical ability to do otherwise, he says, does not necessarily make it possible for us to do otherwise.

 Frankfurt's examples are significant because they suggest an alternative way to defend the compatibility of moral responsibility and determinism, in particular by rejecting the first premise of the argument.
 According to this view, responsibility is compatible with determinism because responsibility does not require the freedom to do otherwise.

 Frankfurt's examples involve agents who are intuitively responsible for their behavior even though they lack the freedom to act otherwise.
 Here is a typical case:

 Suppose someone (Black, let us say) wants Jones to perform a certain action.
 Black is prepared to go to considerable lengths to get his way, but he prefers to avoid showing his hand unnecessarily.
 So he waits until Jones is about to make up his mind what to do, and he does nothing unless it is clear to him (Black is an excellent judge of such things) that Jones is going to decide to do something other than what he wants him to do.
 If it does become clear that Jones is going to decide to do something else, Black takes effective steps to ensure that Jones decides to do, and that he does do, what he wants him to do.
 Whatever Jones's initial preferences and inclinations, then, Black will have his way.